 Curriculum and Methodology

-The Leadership in a Challenging Century program consists of a total of nine lectures and eight site visits complementing the face to face lectures on the Columbia University campus in New York City.
-A combination of multiple learning methodologies – lectures, site visits, case studies, online lectures and workshops – lends itself to the most effective way of imparting knowledge to the busy manager, who is looking for professional development, but does not have the time to invest in a longer term degree.
+The Leadership in a Challenging Century program combines multiple learning methodologies – lectures, site visits, case studies and workshops – and lends itself to the most effective way of imparting knowledge to the busy manager, who is looking for professional development but does not have the time to invest in a longer-term degree.

-The students will have access to online readings through CourseWorks – a platform used by regular Columbia students.
-Moreover, informal gatherings will take place in New York during the two-week course to promote valuable networking among professionals of the Leadership in a Challenging Century program and other SIPA programs, such as the Master’s Program in Economic Policy Management, GEMPA (Global Executive Master’s in Public Administration) and EMPA (Executive Master’s in Public Administration).
+The students will have access to online readings through Canvas – a platform used by regular Columbia students.
+Moreover, informal gatherings will take place in New York during the two-week course to promote valuable networking among professionals of the Leadership in a Challenging Century program.

 Leadership and Public Private Partnerships